senwerks/road-case-calculator/README.md

 ## Description

-This is a very simple calculator for helping you figure out what hardware you need to buy to build a custom A/V roadcase to your own dimeniosn.
+This is a very simple calculator for helping you figure out what hardware you need to buy to build a custom A/V roadcase to your own dimensions.

 I made this for my own personal usage, so it's not very polished.
 But it works for me, and I hope it works for you too.